Formula-9/TJA-Player-Vita/README.md

 ***10/05/2019:*** Shift JIS is now supported !
 Next step is to test if a string is encoded in Shift-JIS to prevent accidental conversion to UTF-8.
 Note: Other encodings may still be buggy / broken (ie. UTF-8 with Byte Order Mark)

+***16/05/2019*** The project is on a short hiatus due to real life circumstances (mainly work).
+Development will resume likely mid-June.

 ### Notes
 In its current state, this application is not playable yet.
 However, by modifying the code slightly, it is possible to test a few things right now.